-This post is for people interested in setting up an instance of SQL Server 2019 Developer Edition for personal use.
-I caution those interested in configuring an instance of SQL Server 2019 for production purposes: You should not use Developer Edition because it’s not for production workloads, by design (and according to the EULA).
+This post is for people interested in setting up an instance of SQL Server 2022 Developer Edition for personal use.
+I caution those interested in configuring an instance of SQL Server 2022 for production purposes: You should not use Developer Edition because it’s not for production workloads by design and according to the EULA.

-Once you have downloaded the installation media for SQL Server 2019, you may mount the iso file:
+Once you have downloaded the installation media for SQL Server 2022, you may mount the ISO file:

-Once mounted, the contents of the iso file appear as a local drive on your server.
-To start the installation, open the setup file:
+Once mounted, the contents of the ISO file appear as a local drive on your server.
+To start the installation, double-click the setup file – or right-click the setup file and then click Open:

 I remind you, Dear Reader, that I am not a DBA.
 Nor am I a security professional.
 If these warnings are deemed “bad” according to either a DBA or security professional you know, please defer to their judgment on the matter.